Learn more about how to be a part of the next generation of African leaders!

 The Mandela Washington Fellowship selection process is a merit-based open competition.
 After the deadline, independent readers will review all eligible applications.
 Following this review, chosen semi-finalists will be interviewed by the U.S. embassies or consulates in their home countries.
 Selected semi-finalists will be required to participate in these in-person interviews in their home country within Africa.
 If advanced to the semi-finalist round, applicants must provide a copy of their international passport (if available) or other government-issued photo identification at the time of the interview.
-Selected Finalists are required to attend the mandatory Pre-Departure Orientation in their home country within Africa.
+Selected Finalists are required to attend the mandatory Pre-Fellowship Orientation in their home country within Africa.

 Who is eligible to apply?

 Applicants will not be discriminated against on the basis of race, color, gender, religion, socioeconomic status, disability, sexual orientation, or gender identity.
 The Mandela Washington Fellowship is open to young African leaders who meet the following criteria:

 - Are between the ages of 25 and 35 on or before the application deadline, although exceptional applicants ages 21-24 will be considered;

 - Are not U.S. citizens or permanent residents of the United States;

 - Are eligible to receive a United States J-1 visa;

 - Are not employees or immediate family members of employees of the U.S. Government (including a U.S. embassy or consulate, USAID, or other U.S. Government entity);

 - Are proficient in reading, writing, and speaking English (additional guidance coming for applicants who are deaf);

 - Are citizens of one of the following countries: Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cabo Verde, Central African Republic, Chad, Comoros, Republic of the Congo, Democratic Republic of the Congo (DRC), Cote d’Ivoire, Djibouti, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gabon, The Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Mozambique, Namibia, Niger, Nigeria, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Tanzania, Togo, Uganda, Zambia, or Zimbabwe;